TOLL FREE: 1-866-611-2665

-Heart disease is one of the biggest health challenges facing women today.
+Heart disease is one the biggest health challenges facing women today.
 It affects more than seven times as many Canadian women than breast cancer, yet many women are unaware that they may be at risk.
-This article discusses some of the general risk factors associated with heart disease, and takes a deeper dive into some that are unique to women.

 Generally, when it comes to risk factors for heart disease there are two main categories to consider, those you can control and those you can’t.
 Factors like high blood pressure, smoking, diabetes, high blood cholesterol, obesity, and a lack of regular activity can be managed with lifestyle changes, and the help of your doctor.
 Factors like your age, ethnicity, and family history are risks you can’t change, but it’s important to be aware of them because the more risk factors you have, the higher the likelihood you will be affected by this disease.

-For women, it’s especially important to understand that there are also some unique, or female-specific, factors that influence a woman’s cardiovascular risk.
-Among others, these factors include menopause, history of preeclampsia during pregnancy, and gestational diabetes during pregnancy.
+For women, it’s especially important to understand that there are also some unique, female-specific factors that influence a woman’s cardiovascular risk.
+Some of these factors include menopause, and preeclampsia and gestational diabetes during pregnancy

 Much research indicates that your risk for heart disease and stroke increases after menopause.
 In pre-menopausal years, the hormone estrogen is protective of the heart.
 It relaxes the arteries and promotes good cholesterol.
-In post-menopausal years, however, estrogen declines and the emergence of cardiovascular risk factors such as high cholesterol and hypertension can appear.
-This has even been the case for some women who had normal or even low cholesterol and blood pressure before experiencing menopause.
+Post-menopause estrogen declines and cardiovascular risk factors, such as high cholesterol and hypertension, can appear.
+This has even been the case for some women who had normal or even low cholesterol and blood pressure before menopause.

 Gestational diabetes is another pregnancy-related condition that could have an impact later in life.
 This condition occurs when you develop high blood sugar and other diabetes symptoms during pregnancy that weren’t present before.
-Some research suggests that if you have gestational diabetes, you are up to 70 percent more at risk of developing Type 2 diabetes later in life.
+Some research suggests that if you have gestational diabetes, you are up to 70% more at risk of developing Type 2 diabetes later in life.
 Diabetes is itself a leading risk factor for heart disease.
-Studies also show that even if you experience gestational diabetes, but do not develop Type 2 diabetes, you may still have a heightened risk for heart disease in the future.
+However, studies also show that even if you experience gestational diabetes, but do not develop Type 2 diabetes, you may still have a heightened risk for heart disease in the future.

 Symptoms of heart disease vary, but some common signs can include: